hamza-ghanam/hamza-ghanam/README.md

 - 👋 Hi, I’m @hamza-ghanam
-- 👀 I’m interested in Software Development, espicially in Web development and backend techniques
+- 👀 I’m interested in Software Development, espicially in Web development and backend techniques.
+- 💪 I'm a Php (Laravel), Node JS (Express JS & Sails JS) expert as backend, and an Angular and Vue JS as frontend.
+- 🙏 I'm good wit Java Spring Boot Framework and Microservices.
 - 🌱 I’m currently learning Python Django & TensorFlow API
 - 💞️ I’m looking to collaborate on any project can be an added value to me.
 - 📫 How to reach me, send me an email to hamza.ghanam.92@gmail.com